siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCD/ucr-plugin/README.md

-# IBM UrbanCode Release
+# IBM DevOps Release

-This plug-in provides several steps for retrieving and updating information in IBM UrbanCode Release from your IBM UrbanCode Deploy processes, allowing for tighter integration and easier tracking of release status.
+This plug-in provides several steps for retrieving and updating information in IBM DevOps Release from your IBM DevOps Deploy processes, allowing for tighter integration and easier tracking of release status.

 **Platform Support:**

-* This plug-in is supported to run on all operating systems supported by the IBM UrbanCode Deploy agent, except for z/OS
+* This plug-in is supported to run on all operating systems supported by the IBM DevOps Deploy agent, except for z/OS
-* This plug-in is supported to run against IBM UrbanCode Release v6.0.1.2 or higher
+* This plug-in is supported to run against IBM DevOps Release v6.0.1.2 or higher

 ### Available Steps